awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster\.
 + The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.24`, you can use `kubectl` version `1.23`, `1.24`, or `1.25` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.
 For this tutorial, the version must be `1.21` or later\.
-+ The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles and service linked roles, AWS CloudFormation, and a VPC and related resources\.
++ The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles, service linked roles, AWS CloudFormation, a VPC, and related resources\.
 For more information, see [Actions, resources, and condition keys for Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html) and [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide\.

 Procedures are provided to create the resources with either `eksctl` or the AWS CLI\.
 You can also deploy the resources using the AWS Management Console, but those instructions aren't provided in this topic for simplicity\.